 Walk through the Pink City

 Jaipur was named the Pink City in 1876 and the old city still lives up to that name.
 You’ll find beautiful architecture, bazaars and more if you spend a few hours and wander around the Pink City.
+Therefore, a weekend in Jaipur is something that you would never want to miss.

 Need Travel Insurance?
 Head to World Nomads for the best deals!
 Its where I got mine and I love it.